 Osgood Perkins’ vivid, hyper-Grimm reimagining of the iconic German folk tale was the closest thing to a pure stylistic pleasure in the horror landscape of 2020.
 Although the film’s conception of the story’s drama is novel – reframing it a battle of wits between two different visions of feminine power – it’s Gretel & Hansel’s stark, haunting imagery that lingers.

 Leigh Whannell cunningly transmutes H.G.
 Wells’ sci-fi antihero into an abusive, gaslighting boyfriend from hell.
-Centering its shockingly violent story on the harrowing experiences of the titular villain’s primary victim – and casting a characteristically superb Elizabeth Moss – Whannell’s film makes fantastic use of negative space to create an acutely nerve-fraying experience.
+Centering its shockingly violent story on the harrowing experiences of the titular villain’s primary victim – and casting a characteristically superb Elisabeth Moss – Whannell’s film makes fantastic use of negative space to create an acutely nerve-fraying experience.

 Brandon Cronenberg’s sophomore feature serves up the chilly near-future imagery, uncanny psychological perversions, and gut-churning body horror one would expect from a director with his surname.
 What most disturbs about Possessor, however, is its bleak vision of a corporate-capitalist dystopia in which identity, humanity, and attachments are not stolen but willfully relinquished.